DanaDonev/Strassen-Algorithm/README.md

 - An **identity matrix** can be generated and multiplied by a matrix for verification purposes, ensuring that multiplying any matrix by the identity matrix results in the original matrix.
 - This section of the code is commented out for generating the identity matrix.
 Line 81 (StrassenAlgorithm.java file) should be uncommented and line 83 (StrassenAlgorithm.java file) should be commented in this case.

+## Folder Structure

+The project is organized into the following default folder structure:

+- **`src/`**: This folder contains the source code files for the project.
+  - **`MatrixOperations.java`**: Contains methods for performing various matrix operations that are utilized throughout the project.
+  - **`StrassenAlgorithm.java`**: Includes the implementation of the Strassen Algorithm for efficient matrix multiplication, along with the main method for execution.

+- **`lib/`**: This folder is reserved for any external libraries or dependencies that the project might require.

+- **`bin/`**: This folder stores the compiled output files.
+The compiled `.class` files will be generated here when the project is built.

 ## How to Run the Project

 ### Prerequisites

-- JDK 8 or higher.
+- This project requires JDK 23.0.1 or later to compile and run.

 ### Steps

-1. Clone or download the repository from .....
+1. Clone or download the repository from https://github.com/DanaDonev/Strassen-Algorithm.git.
 2. Compile the Java files using your preferred IDE or terminal:
    ```bash
    javac StrassenMatrixMultiplication.java